 - Opportunities for understanding and justice in our global community.

-The CSJ Center and the Buchanan Initiative are integrated throughout our curriculum and student experience.
+The Centers and Buchanan Initiative are integrated throughout our curriculum and student experience.
 They provide opportunities that empower students, faculty, and staff to develop lifelong learning, a global perspective, and service to the dear neighbor.

 The CSJ Center creates a structure for spiritual and service-based opportunities and training that will empower students, faculty, and staff to learn, develop, and articulate the mission and values that the Sisters of St. Joseph.
 Additionally, the CSJ Center functions as an important academic liaison, educational source, and expanding network of interactions between the University and the Sisters of St. Joseph Global Community.
 The Center creates a living legacy — a gift — to honor the past, enrich the present, and vision the future based on commitment, community, and right relationships.